aplavin/FringeHunt.jl/README.md

 # - Click on individual fringes to inspect the raw data
 ```

+`FringeHunt` only loads data for a single source into memory at a time, so it can efficiently handle large files with many sources.

 ## Built On 🏗️

 FringeHunt.jl is built on top of several powerful Julia packages: